TBroe/FX_CNN_NDF/README.md

    It stores the trained model and results from both the training and testing python scripts as well as the generated figures from the results script.

+## Packages

+    torch           1.0.1
+    torchvision     0.2.1
+    matplotlib      3.0.2
+    numpy           1.16.1
+    pandas          0.24.1
+    scikit-learn    0.20.2

 ## Steps to run the code

-Note:
-Prefix for all python script references in this README is "FX_CNN_NDF".
+   Note: Prefix for all python script references in this README is "FX_CNN_NDF".
-Currently only the two currency pairs: EUR/USD and GBP/JPY have been implemented as currency choices in the model.

    #### Step 1:
    Download the raw currency data .txt file can be downloaded from http://www.forextester.com/data/datasources.

    Transform the .txt files to .csv

+   Currently only the two currency pairs: EUR/USD and GBP/JPY have been implemented as currency choices in the model.

    #### Step 2:
    Run script .data_preprocessing.py to generate the .csv files that are later used as training and test input.